kuhumcst/texton/administration.md

   </dd>
   <dt>jobNr</dt>
   <dd>
     This file contains nothing but a number, in plain text.
-Each time a user presses the 'submit' button to enact a workflow, this number is read from the jobNr file, used to identify the job, incremented, and finally saved to the jobNr file.
+Each time a user presses the 'submit' button to enact a workflow, this number is read from the 'jobNr' file, used to identify the job, incremented, and finally saved to the 'jobNr' file.
   </dd>
   <dt>jobs</dt>
   <dd>
     Contains the current status of jobs.
-Each job (identified by a job number, see above) consists one or more steps. <code>jobs</code> has information about the dependencies between the steps (whether they are waiting, running, done or aborted), about the tool that has to play out the step, its input(s) and output, and the parameters that have to be sent to the tool together with the input(s).
+Each job (identified by a job number, see above) consists one or more steps. 'jobs' has information about the dependencies between the steps (whether they are waiting, running, done or aborted), about the tool that has to play out the step, its input(s) and output, and the parameters that have to be sent to the tool together with the input(s).
   </dd>
   <dt>Uploads</dt>
   <dd>